 How to Become a Tutor

-- Anyone can tutor a class in which they received a B or higher (preference is given to those with 60 credit hours or more) and at least sophomore status.
+- Overall GPA must be a minimum of a 3.0. and must have received a B or higher in the courses you are interested in tutoring (preference is given to those with 60 credit hours or more) and at least sophomore status.

 - No regular, full-time employee who is paid bi-weekly can tutor.